 Although it was not meant to be, as we just missed out by 116 people to break the record, we did raise an incredible total of over $100,000 for our services.

-As well as the record attempt, the day also featured a range of entertainment, a DJ and delicious food stalls.
+As well as the world record attempt, the day also featured a range of entertainment, a DJ and delicious food stalls.
 The community were also given a chance to meet our youth workers, who were cooking up a storm on the BBQ.

 Lex Nadine Lutherborrow, Deputy CEO at Youth Off The Streets, says it is crucial that the community is aware of homelessness and is part of the response.